 47. Shift + F3: Find Previous

-If something in your data is starting to look a little repetitive, you can use this shortcut to make sure you aren't just going crazy.
+If something in your data is starting to look repetitive, you can use this shortcut to ensure you aren't just going crazy.
 "Find Previous" is especially useful for finding patterns in a spreadsheet or seeing when something occurred before.

 48: Some of the most frequently used shortcuts